Category Archives: Lexington-70’s

 • Don’t imitate their mistakes.

-• If, in the past you have imitated their mistakes, resign and let someone unpolluted fix things.
+• If, in the past you have imitated their mistakes, resign any elective office you may hold and let someone less polluted fix things.

 Otherwise, as Miss Punnypennie might say, “Wheesht.”